LangbaseInc/langbase-examples/examples/ai-email-agent/README.md

 ## Features

 -   📧 AI Email Agent — Built with multiple AI Pipes on ⌘ Langbase
-    -   [Email Sentiment][email-sentiment] – An agent to analyze the sentiment of the incoming email
+    -   [Email Sentiment][email-sentiment] – A pipe to analyze the sentiment of the incoming email
     -   [Summarizer][summarizer] – Summarizes the content of the email and make it less wordy for you
-    -   [Email Decision Maker][decision-maker] – An agent that decides whether the email needs a response or not, and also the category and priority of the response
+    -   [Email Decision Maker][decision-maker] – A pipe that decides whether the email needs a response or not, and also the category and priority of the response
     -   [Pick Email Writer][pick-email-writer] – A pipe that picks the tone for writing an email
     -   [Email Writer][email-writer] – A pipe that writes a response email as a reply to your email
 -   ⚡️ Streaming — Real-time experience with streamed responses